ObligatedUsername/rust-simple_web_browser/README.md

 ### Features
 - [x] open a web page given a URI and shows the text
 - [ ] show a list of clickable links
-- [x] download a file regardless of its size (doesn't work for binaries)
+- [x] download a file regardless of its size
 - [ ] download a file in parallel (OPTIONAL)
 - [x] follow redirections
 - [x] show respective HTTP error messages